openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

          - A request has been made to generate a certificate but it has not yet been generated.
        * - notpassing
-         - The student's grade is not a passing grade.
+         - The learner enrolled in a certificate track, but did not earn a passing grade.
        * - regenerating
          - A request has been made to regenerate a certificate but it has not yet been generated.